Post Office vs LIC: Best Government-Backed Saving Plan for You

 Ideal Use Cases for Each Option

-💼 When Post Office is Ideal:
+💼 When the Post Office is Ideal:

 • You’re saving for child’s education, marriage, or home purchase